 Alcohol Related Felonies, Certain Violent Felonies and Life Insurance

 Alcohol related felonies usually revolve around driving while under the influence or some type of violent act such as assault and/or battery.
-In either case, life insurance companies are going to require that you wait at least two years since the felony and or end of probation before being eligible for life insurance.
+In either case, life insurance companies are typically going to require that you wait at least two years since the felony and or end of probation before being eligible for life insurance.

 If it has been two years and you have been declined or postponed for life insurance don’t just assume that you are completely out of luck, because that simply may not be the case.

-Why is it so hard to get life insurance with a Felony?
+Why is it so hard to get life insurance with a felony?

 That’s a tough question.
 It’s probably because these policies are generally going to require your insurance agent to do a lot more work to get you approved.
 So if you’re only applying for a $100,000 or $250,000 policy, it may just make more “financial” sense for the “agency” to offer you an accidental death policy rather than go through all the necessary underwriting steps to get you approved for a traditional life insurance policy.